Tristan Wilds

 Tristan Paul Mack Wilds (born July 15, 1989) is an American actor, singer-songwriter, and record producer.
 He is known for his roles as Michael Lee on the HBO original drama series, The Wire, and as Dixon Wilson on the CW teen drama series, 90210.
 He was also featured in the Adele music video for "Hello".
-His debut album, New York: A Love Story was released on September 30, 2013 and was nominated for the Best Urban Contemporary Album at the Grammy Awards in 2014.
-Wilds' second album, AfterHours was released on April 7, 2017.
+As a recording artist, he signed with record producer Salaam Remi's Louder than Life Recordings, an imprint of Sony Music to release his debut studio album, New York: A Love Story (2013), which narrowly entered the Billboard 200 and received a nomination for Best Urban Contemporary Album at the 56th Annual Grammy Awards.
+Wilds' second album, AfterHours (2017), was released independently, and failed to chart.

 Early life and education

 Wilds was born and grew up in Staten Island, New York City.
 His mother, Monique Moncion, is of Afro-Dominican and Irish descent, and his father, Paul Wilds, is African-American.
 His mother was first a beautician and then a stockbroker.
 Wilds attended and graduated from the Michael J. Petrides School in Staten Island.